 What is new for Staterooms and Suites on Sun Princess?

-Sun Princess is being built on a new and bespoke ship platform and there are significant changes to the stateroom and suites offerings for guests.
+Sun Princess was built on a new and bespoke ship platform and there were significant changes to the stateroom and suites offerings for guests.
 There are 2,157 staterooms in total, including 50 suites and 100 connecting rooms.
-Looking at the initial deck plans and Princess ship information, the main differences to ‘Royal’ class are:

-- All staterooms now feature a sofa.
+- All staterooms except for Interior now feature a sofa.

 - All bathrooms feature showers with glass doors – flapping curtains are no more!